Mdevgaonkar/MyJavaScript30/README.md

 - Day 11 : Custom Video viewer
 - Day 12 : Key Sequence Detection..can be used in may cases like OTP verification
 - Day 13 : Slide In on Scroll... very useful in landing pages.
+- Day 14 : Refrences Vs Copy ...
+Most of the debugging lies in this concept.